Kitchen Energy Saving Solutions

 Saving Energy While Boiling Water

-Water boils faster when covered and therefore uses less energy in the process.
+Water boils faster when covered and, therefore, uses less energy.
 So cover that pot of water when you set it to boil.

 Use a Toaster Oven Instead of the Oven

-Before you fire up that oven, consider whether you could cook the item in a smaller space or in a different way.
-The toaster oven uses up to half the energy that a large oven does.
+Before you fire up that oven, consider whether you could cook the item in a smaller space or differently.
+A toaster oven uses up to half the energy of a large oven.

 Also, during the dog days of summer, the heat produced by the oven causes your air conditioner to work overtime.
 For summer energy savings, plan to cook with your microwave or grill outside.